kwisatzheadache/flight_coding/README.md

 Ran into a very strange issue with the Scape.generate_input(scape) function.
 It seems to have resolved, not entirely sure how or what I did.

+At any rate, it all seems to work better now. `Network.create` generates a NN, runs the `:xor` scape and outputs a number.
+Now to begin the training process.

 ```elixir
 Network.create
 ```